jonitrythall/wildflowers/presentation.md

 4. Provides food and shelter for animals
 5. Improves soil health and prevents erosion
 6. Can help boost crop yields
-7. Supply wildlife with protein
+7. They act as natural air purifiers
 8. Medicinal benefits such as with Echinacea
 9. Absorbs excessive stormwater
 10. Provide nartual beauty to our landscape